MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsAIPolicy.md

 # Grant-CsTeamsAIPolicy

 ## SYNOPSIS
-This cmdlet applies an instance of the Teams media connectivity policy to users or groups in a tenant.
+This cmdlet applies an instance of the Teams AI policy to users or groups in a tenant.

 ## SYNTAX